Non-bifurcating phylogenetic tree inference via the adaptive LASSO: Introduction

-In this paper, we introduce such regularization estimators into phylogenetics, derive their properties, and show regularization to be a practically-useful approach for phylogenetics via new algorithms and experiments.
+In this paper, we introduce such regularization estimators into phylogenetics, derive their properties, and show this regularization to be a practically-useful approach for phylogenetics via new algorithms and experiments.
 Specifically, we first show consistency: that the LASSO and its adaptive variants find all zero-length branches in the limit of long sequences with an appropriate penalty weight.
 We also derive new algorithms for phylogenetic LASSO and show them to be effective via simulation experiments and application to a Dengue virus data set.
+Throughout this paper, we assume that the topology of the tree is known, and that the branch lengths of the trees are bounded above by some constant.

 Phylogenetic LASSO is challenging and requires additional new techniques above those for classical LASSO.
 First, the phylogenetic log-likelihood function is non-linear and non-convex.
 More importantly, unlike the standard settings for model selection where the variables can receive both positive and negative values, the branch lengths of a tree are non-negative.
 Thus, the objective function of phylogenetic LASSO can only be defined on a constrained compact space, for which the ``true parameter'' lies on the boundary of the domain.
 Furthermore the behavior of the phylogenetic log-likelihood on this boundary is untamed: when multiple branch lengths of a tree approach zero at the same time, the log-likelihood function may diverge to infinity, even if it is analytic in the inside of the domain of definition.
 The geometry of the subset of the boundary where these singularities happen is non-trivial, especially in the presence of randomness in data.
 All of these issues combine to make theoretical analyses and practical implementation of these estimators an interesting challenge.